 It is known to feed on a number of plants for example:

-The species occurs widely, for example in
+The species has been found widely in the old world, for example in

 The pheromones for this species have been determined.
 As an agricultural pest, attempts are being made to control it using: